mbabynames search ✿

 Jasmine Claire

-"noble and strong" (Jasmine) meets "clear, bright" (Claire).
+"jasmine flower" (Jasmine) meets "clear, bright" (Claire).
 The combination reads as complete.
 Neither name overshadows the other.
 Claire (1 syllable) provides a firm close after the longer Jasmine.

 Jasmine Hope